 The 28 Lupus “Secrets” by Dr. Donald Thomas

-The condensed version of the 28 secrets is below, but you can find the accompanying hand out, with even more details and lupus information, by clicking here.
+Here we provide a condensed version in text of the 28 secrets, and you can find the accompanying handout with even more details and lupus information by clicking here.

 Avoid sulfa antibiotics (add to your allergy list):